 How much does a Physician Assistant - Emergency & Trauma earn in the United States?
-The average Physician Assistant - Emergency & Trauma salary in the United States is $122,214 as of December 01, 2018, but the range typically falls between $113,555 and $133,800.
+The average Physician Assistant - Emergency & Trauma salary in the United States is $122,711 as of January 31, 2019, but the range typically falls between $114,017 and $134,336.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
+View Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.